sdsc/sdsc-summer-institute-2020/1.2_accessing_and_running_jobs_on_comet/README.md

 http://www.sdsc.edu/support/user_guides/comet.html

 ### Basic Skills
-You must be familiar with running basic Unix commands, connecting to Comet via SSH, and other basic skills.
-See: https://github.com/sdsc-hpc-training/basic_skills
+You should be familiar with running basic Unix commands, connecting to Comet via SSH, and other basic skills.
+See: https://github.com/sdsc-hpc-training/basic_skills for self-guided tutorials.